Has the pink ribbon become the “bully” of ribbons? Maybe. Maybe not. (I’m just asking.)

 The pink ribbon is everywhere and nearly everyone in these parts is more than familiar with it.

-I think it might also be interesting to ask those same individuals a third question that might go along the line of something like this:
+It might also be interesting to ask those same individuals a third question that might go along the line of something like this:

 Has the pink ribbon become the bully of ribbons?
 Do you ever get tired of seeing all those pink ribbons everywhere?